HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 In the example above, calculating the factorial of 5, the recursive function will start with the first recursive case \\(5! = 5 \cdot 4!\\).
 When this instance of the function is executed, it will open another instance of the function that computes the factorial of 4 - and so on.
 This continues until the *base case* is reached.
 The base case is the factorial of the number 2, which equals 2.
 Now, the different instances of the function are closed subsequentially after returning their result to the next highest instance of the same function.
 The base case returns 2 to the next highest instance, which will use the result to compute *3!* and so on.
 In a last step, the final result, 120, is returned and the highest instance of the function is closed now that is has finished it's job.

 In C, the function calculating the factorial can elegantly be written as follows.
 You can see how the function `factorial` is used within the function itself (`factorial(n-1)`).
+Even without a basic understanding of software development you might appreciate the simplicity of the function below.
+In just four lines of code computing the factorial is achieved.

 ```
 long factorial(int n)
 {
-  if (n == 0) // Base case
+  if (n == 0)   //Base Case
     return 1;
-  else
+  else          //Recursive Case(s)
     return (n*factorial(n-1));
 }
 ```

-What we want to achieve in the context of our sidechains is having a proof of the statement that a series of state transitions (transactions and subsequently blocks) led to a given final state.
+What we want to achieve in the context of our sidechains is having a proof of the statement that a series of state transitions (transactions and subsequently blocks) led to some final state.
 But how does recursion apply to this scenario?

 #### State Transition Proofs

-Just like in the case of calculating the factorial of a number, the state transition logic of a blockchain can be seen as a function that takes the current state (\\s_i\\) and the most recent set of transactions (\\t_i\\) as an input and returns the next state (\\s_{i+1}\\).
-In the context of sidechains, each state can be represented, as a list of [UTXOs]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) while transitions are groups of transactions included in a block.
-Let us make this more tangible with a concrete example:
+The *state transition logic* of a blockchain can be seen as a function that takes the current state (\\s_i\\) and the most recent set of transactions (\\t_i\\) as an input and returns the next state (\\s_{i+1}\\).
+The factorial of five can be expressed as the number five times the result of the function for computing the factorial of four.
+The current state can also be computed based on the current transition and the result of the function for computing the most recent state.
+Let us look at a tangible example:

-A sidechain starts in state 1 (\\s_1\\).
-The first transition, comprising all transactions to be included in the first block, is transition 1 (\\t_1\\).
-The transition function `update` takes these two parameters, the initial state (the Genesis Block) and the first transition instruction (read: transactions) and computes the next state (\\s_2\\)
+A sidechain starts in state 1 (\\s_1\\) with it's genesis block.
+The first transition, comprising all transactions to be included in the first "real" block, is transition 1 (\\t_1\\).
+The transition function, let's call it `update`, takes these two parameters, the initial state (Genesis Block) and the first transition (read: transactions) and computes the next state (\\s_2\\).

 $$
 s_2 = update(t_1, s_1)